Indian economy poised to take off, says Goyal

 On RCEP, Goyal said it was an "unbalanced trade agreement, which was really not fulfilling the guiding principles on which RCEP started about eight years ago, therefore India chose not to participate in it".
 Out of the RCEP countries India already has bilateral trade agreements with ASEAN 10 with Japan and Korea, we are close to concluding negotiations with Australia which we have restarted now and in the next 6 to 8 months we are can close a bilateral trade partnership with Australia, he said.

 "RCEP was effectively becoming a free trade agreement between China and India.
-I don't think India is ready to engage unless we see open government, better transparency, regulatory practices being followed, and a greater market access for Indian goods and services on a reciprocal basis," he said.
+I don't think India is ready to engage unless we see open government, better transparency, regulatory practices being followed, and greater market access for Indian goods and services on a reciprocal basis," he said.
+Speaking at a session on 'Strategic Outlook: India' at the WEF 2020 here, Goyal said "trade negotiations are very complex issues.
+You do not negotiate trade with deadlines and in a hurry".

+Asked about the credit crunch in the Indian economy, State Bank of India Chairman Rajnish Kumar said he believes the credit market will be back to stability and normalcy soon.
+"There has been a series of steps... bank recapitalization has happened, PSU banks, which control about 60 percent of the assets in the country are returning to profits...", he said.

+He further added that the course correction that was required has happened and banks are much more cautious than what we were earlier.
+He further stressed that "we are ready to lend".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)